 Multicollinearity among the independent variables arises for two reasons.

-Structural multicollinearity is a mathematical artifact due to creating new independent variables, as we often did in Chapters 3 and 4, from other independent variables, such as by introducing powers of an independent variable or by introducing interaction terms as the product ...
+Structural multicollinearity is a mathematical artifact due to creating new independent variables, as we often did in Chapters 3 and 4, from other independent variables, such as by introducing powers of an independent variable or by introducing interaction terms as ...